phil-mansfield/shellfish/doc/tutorial.md

 a snapshot specifier and some arbitrary number of block identifcation indices as arguments, with the specifics depending on the exact simulation.

+The other config file that most users will need to set is the `shellfish id`-specifc config file.
+Its sole purpose to concisely communicate to Shellfish what halos you want IDs from.
+A skeleton config file can be generated by typing the command `$ shellfish help id.config`.
+Here is the configuration file that I used in the example above:

+	[id.config]

+	Snap = 100
+	IDs = 1005, 1006, 1009
+	ExclusionStrategy = overlap

+Skeleton config files can be found for the other modes (if needed) by typing the help command followed by the file extension of the config file you want, i.e.

+	# shellfish help [ config | id.config | shell.config stats.config ]

 # Advanced Options

 ### Selecting Halos Without `shellfish id`